Visit our Clinic for Hamilton Orthodontics

-Although there are other alternatives to getting a straight smile, traditional orthodontics are one of the most effective ways to do so.
+Although there are other alternatives to getting a straight smile, traditional orthodontics is one of the most effective ways to do so.
 For some teeth, there are problems that go beyond a simple straightening, and metal braces are one of the best ways to get the teeth to line up properly.
-If you are considering traditional braces to straighten your teeth, our Hamilton orthodontics team is happy to walk you through the procedure to obtaining your new smile.
+If you are considering traditional braces to straighten your teeth, our Hamilton Orthodontics team is happy to walk you through the procedure to obtain your new smile.

 Traditional orthodontics refers to standard metal braces.
 They are made up of three parts:

 - Brackets – Brackets are attached to each tooth

 - Bonding – Bonding is the agent used to attach the brackets.
 Almost like tooth cement, it’s what holds the brackets firmly in place during treatment

 - Archwire – This is the thin metal wire that goes from bracket to bracket.
 The wire exerts a force on the bracket and, in turn, the tooth.
 This force is what leads to straight teeth

 Why Does Our Hamilton Orthodontist Recommend Braces?